undisassemble/relib/README.md

 > [!WARNING]
 > ReLib is currently unstable and being tested, don't try to use this on any malicious files.

-Reverse engineering library for AMD64 Windows PEs.
+Library for analyzing x86_64 PEs.

 ## Usage